PluraGate/SyriaHub/CONTRIBUTING.md

-# Contributing to Syrealize
+# Contributing to SyriaHub

-Thank you for considering contributing to Syrealize!
+Thank you for considering contributing to SyriaHub!
 This document outlines the guidelines for contributing to this project.

 ## Getting Started